-186. The National Consultation has called for stronger efforts by Catholics and all Australians to care for the natural environment of the earth and all its forms of life.158 Many Catholics draw inspiration from Pope Francis' 2015 encyclical, Laudato Si': On Care for our Common Home, which underscores the interdependence of all forms of existence in God's gift of creation and the responsibility of humanity as stewards and custodians of our "sister earth".159 The growing awareness of our ecological responsibility is one of the clearest signs of the times and has become a constitutive dimension of the Church's preferential option for the poor and vulnerable.
+186. The National Consultation has called for stronger efforts by Catholics and all Australians to care for the natural environment of the earth and all its forms of life.
+Many Catholics draw inspiration from Pope Francis' 2015 encyclical, Laudato Si': On Care for our Common Home, which underscores the interdependence of all forms of existence in God's gift of creation and the responsibility of humanity as stewards and custodians of our "sister earth".
+The growing a constitutive dimension of the Church's preferential option for the poor and vulnerable.
 As the Australian Bishops have stated:

 The Church hears the cries of the poor and the groans of the earth.
 It seeks to stand in solidarity with the poor and the marginalised, and to exercise good stewardship of the fragile ecosystems that support life on earth.
-Every day more Christians are becoming aware of their responsibilities as people of faith towards God's Creation.160
+Every day more Christians are becoming aware of their responsibilities as people of faith towards God's Creation.